AniArka/face-recognition-using-open-cv/README.md

 pip install opencv-python numpy face-recognition

 ## Usage
-Create a folder named imageattendance in the project directory.
+Open the folder named imageattendance in the project directory.

 Place the images of the individuals whose attendance you want to track inside the imageattendance folder.
 Each image should contain a single face.